Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Results and Discussions

 \subsubsection{Effects of data quantity}

 In our previous work \cite{han2025leveraging}, we demonstrated that a WavLM-based diarization model can maintain competitive performance even when trained on only half of the available data.
 In the current pruning setup, the default strategy utilizes the full training set for model pruning.
 However, obtaining high-quality annotated data continues to pose a major challenge in many real-world applications.
 Moreover, training models with a knowledge distillation objective tends to be computationally intensive.
 This motivates an investigation into how varying the amount of training data influences the diarization performance of pruned models.
-One promising direction for reducing overall training cost could be to limit the amount of data used during the pruning stage.
+One promising direction for reducing overall training cost is to limit the amount of data used during the pruning stage.

-To explore this, we analyze the relative time consumption across different training stages, as shown in Figure~\ref{fig:time_consumption}.
-The pruning objective is based on the number of parameters, with the target sparsity set to 80\%.
-Stage 1 refers to fine-tuning the general WavLM model for the diarization task, stage 2 corresponds to model pruning, and stage 3 denotes further fine-tuning of the pruned model on the same diarization task.
-As observed, the majority of the training cost is incurred during the pruning stage, which accounts for 67.7\%.
-In contrast, fine-tuning the pruned model incurs only 7.6\% of the cost.
-This observation provides empirical support for the strategy of using a reduced dataset for model pruning, while reserving more data for the final fine-tuning.
+To this end, we analyze the relative time consumption across different training stages, as shown in Figure~\ref{fig:time_consumption}.
+The pruning objective is defined by the number of parameters, with the target sparsity set to 80\%.
+Stage~1 adapts the WavLM component to the diarization task by training the complete EEND model with the powerset loss; Stage~2 prunes only the WavLM component using a distillation objective and then continues distillation without further pruning (see Sec.~\ref{subsec: configurations}); and Stage~3 re-finetunes the complete EEND model with the pruned WavLM to recover any remaining performance loss.
+As observed, most of the training cost is incurred during Stage~2 (67.7\% of total), whereas Stage~3 accounts for only 7.6\%.
+This supports using a reduced dataset during pruning while reserving more data for the final fine-tuning.